 - String Orchestra: Beginning of September and January

 - Small Ensemble: Beginning of September, January and May.
-Please add course to ACORN to receive next steps during the first week of classes.

 - Concert Choir: Beginning of September and January.